about dr. amanda

 When I'm not working with clients, you can find me co-leading Sacred Wayfinding with my partner Steph, where we blend spiritual practices with practical tools for self-discovery.

-At home in Wheat Ridge, Colorado, I'm part of a blended family with three awesome kids.
+At home in Arvada, Colorado, I'm part of a blended family with three awesome kids.
 And when I get some sacred alone time, you'll catch me with my nose in a book, taking a long walk in the woods or along a creek, or getting crafty.

-If you're ready to embark on your own journey of healing and growth, let's chat!
+If you're ready for support on your own journey of healing and growth, let's chat!

 I offer a free 30-minute 1:1 Intro session to see if we might be a good fit for working together.